jsdonato/GetLambda/README.md

 # Algorithm and Problem Statement
-From Macaulay we have the following theorem which establishes the condition for a Hilbert Polynomial.
+From Macaulay, we have the following theorem which establishes the condition for a Hilbert Polynomial.
 A polynomial $p(x)\in \mathbb{Q}[x]$ is a Hilbert polynomial if and only if $p(x)$ can be written in the form $p(x)=\sum_{i\in1,2,\dots,r}\binom{x+\lambda_{i}-i}{\lambda_{i}-1}$ for some integer sequence $\lambda_{1}\geq\lambda_{2}\geq\dots\geq\lambda_{r}\geq 1$.